School Logo

 At Manor Farm Junior School we believe that every child can achieve in mathematics and that it is our responsibility as teachers to provide the environment and experiences to make this possible.
 We believe every child can be a mathematician with the ability to reason and problem solve.

-Our Maths curriculum is grounded in solid research and delivered through White Rose Maths.
+Our Maths curriculum is grounded in solid research and delivered through White Rose maths.
 This approach uses a Concrete, Pictorial, Abstract (CPA) pedagogy.
 The rationale behind this pedagogy allows children to move objects around, touch and feel them, a vital element of developing the skill of visualisation.
 The manipulatives used are always appropriate to the intended learning in order to avoid misconceptions developing.
 The aim of this approach is to move children through the stages from concrete to abstract.
 The time this takes will be different for each child and should not be seen as linear.
 Children often move between the stages when new mathematical concepts and topics are introduced.

-Opportunities for reasoning, explanation, and clarification are provided through talk and high quality mathematical dialogue within the classroom.
+Opportunities for reasoning, explanation, and clarification are provided through talk and high-quality mathematical dialogue within the classroom.
 Teachers facilitate the lessons in order to make sure children are challenging their own thinking whilst broadening their understanding and knowledge.
 Questions planned for lessons develop in complexity from practising skills to application and problem solving in order for children to develop their curiosity.
-At Manor Farm Junior School we teach children a variety of methods to solve questions but we believe in ‘learner agency’ and encourage children to select which mathematical approach they prefer to use and deem most efficient in different scenarios.
+At Manor Farm Junior School we teach children a variety of methods to solve questions, but we believe in ‘learner agency’ and encourage children to select which mathematical approach they prefer to use and deem most efficient in different scenarios.

 Maths is a journey and long-term goal, achieved through exploration, clarification, practice and application over time.
 At each stage of learning, children should be able to demonstrate a deep, conceptual understanding of the topic and be able to build on this over time.